 - Any Items NOT Included as Part of the Sale – In some cases, there may be instances where certain items are not part of the home’s sale.
 For example, perhaps you plan to take the refrigerator with you when you leave, or an heirloom chandelier.
 Any such items you wish to take with you must be included in the listing agreement.

 - Detailing of the Obligations and Duties of Both the Seller and Listing Agent – Each listing agreement should (in detail) spell out the obligations you have as a seller to the agent and the obligations the agent has to you as the real estate agent representing your property.
 For example, the listing agreement will specify the ways in which your agent will market your property, the type of insurance that must be maintained on the home, and the disclosures you are required to make.

 Selling Without a Real Estate Agent or By Owner

 Although most Georgia residents opt to sell with the help of an agent, non-traditional options offer a range of benefits of their own, with a growing number of sellers GA flocking to these opportunities in lieu of paying out high commission rates to an agent.

 DIY or For Sale By Owner

-Selling your home going the DIY or For Sale By Owner route has its challenges, and is certainly more work, but the payoff can make it more than worthwhile if you do your homework and put in the effort.
+Selling your home going the DIY or For Sale By Owner in Georgia route has its challenges, and is certainly more work, but the payoff can make it more than worthwhile if you do your homework and put in the effort.